ererciyes/quartz/content/_index.md

 I live in the land of opportunities to chase my dreams and find true joy.
 I co-founded startups and in each of them, I learned valuable lessons and wore many different hats.
 This site is a simple place to share these learnings and resources through my journey.
 Hope it can help you get inspired!

 Start here to learn more about me, my work and deeper explanation about my "second brain" approach.

+Get in touch: ercan@exrgs.net